IRFC Achieves ₹60,000 Cr Sanction Target, On Track With Disbursement Goals

 Currency Risk: Reduced through rupee financing

-Looking ahead, the company expects higher-margin diversified lending and fresh project agreements with Indian Railways, following the completion of the moratorium period, to support growth from the next financial year.
-IRFC is exploring opportunities in co-financing, refinancing of rail-linked projects, and selective expansion into areas such as metro rail, renewable energy, logistics, and ports.
+IRFC's disbursement target of ₹30,000 crore for the year remains on track, with three-fourths already disbursed by the end of the third quarter.
+Looking ahead, the company expects higher-margin diversified lending and fresh project agreements with Indian Railways to support growth from the next financial year, while exploring opportunities in co-financing, refinancing of rail-linked projects, and selective expansion into areas such as metro rail, renewable energy, logistics, and ports.

 Historical Stock Returns for IRFC